From Slavery to Freedom Tour

 Daily; Multiple Times

 These guided outdoor walking tours focus on the experiences of the enslaved people who lived and labored on the Monticello plantation.
-Provides guests the opportunity to ask questions and deepen their connection to Monticello’s history.
 Included with all tour tickets.

-Music was an important part of life for enslaved people at plantations across the U.S. Monticello guide and musicologist Kyle Chattleton looks at the ways enslaved people here and across the nation used music and at the foundational role they played in creating a distinctly American musical tradition.
+Monticello guide and musicologist Kyle Chattleton looks at the ways enslaved African Americans used music and the foundational role they played in creating a distinctly American musical tradition.

 Beer was a part of most meals at Monticello, possibly served in small silver vessels known today as "Jefferson Cups."
 But where did the beer come from?
 What was it like?
 And who made it?